Getting Started with Stock Photography With a Family

 This post may contain affiliate links.
 Please see my full disclosure policy for details.

 Fledgling photographers can easily get scared of the stock photography business- it’s a daunting task to invest time and money into it and build your portfolio, but it is the hardest getting into stock photography as a mother.
-As a mother of 2, I’ve gone through this challenge of balancing work and family, and found that it’s a bit easier to do.
+As a mother of 2, I’ve gone through this challenge of balancing work and family and found that it’s a bit easier to do.

 Importance of Balance

 With all things in life, it’s important to balance your work and your family.
-Especially with stock photography, as this job behaves a bit different than a nine to five- the schedule and workload is a bit more flexible.
-However, this doesn't mean that it’s easy- a successful balance of work and family is challenging, but extremely important.
+Especially with stock photography, as this job behaves a bit different than a nine to five- the schedule and workload are a bit more flexible.
+However, this doesn’t mean that it’s easy- a successful balance of work and family is challenging but extremely important.
 For me, photography started as a hobby, just shooting whatever I saw that was interesting or when I was traveling with my family.
 I realized that I had the possibility to make money with my images, so I started uploading stock images as a side thing to my job.
-As I got more into food photography and stock became a full time job for me, I had to re-balance my focus between my kids and my work.
+As I got more into food photography and the stock became a full-time job for me, I had to re-balance my focus between my kids and my work.
 Even after this change, my family was a priority above all else, as raising my children is the most important thing to me.

 Stock agencies for photo and video